mrcbax/frwl/README.md

 Currently a shell script.
 Improvements welcome as pull requests.

 Data will be hosted on IPFS.
 The data gets packaged into txz by the shell script as 50MB uncompressed chunks (about 2.3MB max compressed).
 The data is just the output of a traceroute.
-When its all done IPFS hashes of your data can be submitted here as pull requests appended to the `hashes.txt` file.
-Don't forget to add your name to the bottom of this readme if you contribute!
+When its all done IPFS hashes of your data can be submitted at the google form above.

 The script creates logs in a weird way.
 Each file has a unique ID in the set and each set has a unique ID as well.
 The logs end in either `.new` or `.old` this allows me to use diff tools a little easier.